 Walt Disney is often compared to Dickens in regard to his work ethic, vision, understanding, and feelings of social responsibility.
 While Scrooge has some pretty stringent money beliefs, the main lesson about Money in the Christmas Carol is that it is there to support everyone and deserves your respect.
 It can be used for good, to help others.
 It can be used to enjoy life, by using what little you have to bring people together at Christmas.
 Like Scrooge’s nephew, Fred, played by Donald Duck in his happiest role, shows us, it can help add love and merriment even in the worst of times.
 Scrooge finally feels what giving feels like when he buys the Christmas meal for the Cratchit family.
 There is so much good money can do that Scrooge must learn stashing it away while those around him suffer hurts not only others but himself.

-The lesson?
+What’s the Lesson?
 Money is worthless if you do nothing with it.

 The Importance of Family in A Christmas Carol